DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-retina-imagequality-extension.md

       ]
     }
   ],
-  "description" : "A coded extension representing the quality of a diagnostic image", "fhirVersion" : "4.0.1",
+  "description" : "A coded extension representing the quality of a diagnostic image.", "fhirVersion" : "4.0.1",
   "mapping" : [
     {